j9t/little-books/manuscript/html-css-frameworks.md

 One of the most severe issues is lack of discipline.
 For the user, this most often means not using frameworks as intended and violating the two ground rules (following documentation and not overwriting framework code).
 For the developer, this usually means becoming sloppy with quality standards, the prototype, or documentation.
 The result is the same: sabotage, just from opposite sides of the table.

 The solution is not easy to come by.
 Users of external frameworks are free to do what they want anyway; they may not even notice that an external framework is difficult to ride in the first place.
 It’s a bit easier internally, where rules can be established, communicated, and enforced.
 Personally, while I have observed many issues in practice, I haven’t found a cure for this one yet.
-People are just very creative, and watching how frameworks end up being used is like looking right into the face of human nature (and Murphy’s Law).
+People are creative, and watching how frameworks end up being used is like looking right into the face of human nature (and Murphy’s Law).

 ### Lack of a Prototype